Employer contributions & tax

 If you’re a contractor, you may still be entitled to super from your employer.
 You can read more about super contributions for contractors here.

-Your employer’s super contributions may be shown on your payslip but often employers will transfer this money to your super fund every 3 months.
+Please note, your employer’s super contributions may be shown on your payslip, but employers will often transfer this money to your super fund every 3 months by the quarterly due dates.

-Many people have multiple accounts, so it is important to tell your employer about your Future Super account if you want your employer’s contributions to be invested with us on your behalf.
+Some people may have multiple accounts, so it is important to tell your employer about your Future Super account if you want your employer’s contributions to be invested with us on your behalf.

 Contributions made by your employer (including salary sacrifice) are taxed at 15%.
 As this rate is lower than most people’s marginal income tax rate, these contributions are called Concessional Contributions.